View Profile Page

 Noyce @ Montclair: Preparing the Effective Elementary Mathematics Teacher

-The Noyce @ Montclair scholarship program aims to Prepare Effective Elementary Mathematics Teachers.
-We provide exemplary preparation to students for effective elementary mathematics teaching in high-need K-12 educational settings.
-Our scholars obtain an undergraduate degree in mathematics along with a K-6 elementary teaching certification.
-Each Noyce @ Montclair scholar receives $15,000 (to cover tuition and fees) and a $10,000 stipend each year for two years with additional money available for local conference travel and digital backpacks.
-In return for the funds, students agree to work two years in a high-needs school for each year of funding received (if you receive funds for two years, you would teach in a high-need setting for four years).
+The Noyce @ Montclair scholarship program (2017 - 2025) sought to Prepare Effective Elementary Mathematics Teachers.
+We provided exemplary preparation to students for effective elementary mathematics teaching in high-need K-12 educational settings.
+Our scholars obtained an undergraduate degree in mathematics along with a K-6 elementary teaching certification.
+Each Noyce @ Montclair scholar received $15,000 (to cover tuition and fees) and a $10,000 stipend each year for two years with additional money available for local conference travel and digital backpacks.
+In return for the funds, students agreed to work two years in a high-needs school for each year of funding received.

 Developing a Culturally Responsive Pedagogy for the U.S. Virgin Islands